 - i.
-Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
+Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms.
-According to the Company's credit policy is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+According to the Group's credit policy is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, considering their financial position, experience and other factors.
 The utilisation of credit limits is regularly monitored. - ii.
-The Company adopts following assumptions under to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - (i) If the contract payments were past due over 90 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - (ii) The default occurs when the contract payments are past due over 150 days. - iii.
-The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) Default or delinquency in interest or principal repayments;
+The Group adopts following assumptions under to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - (i) If the contract payments were past due over 90 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - (ii) The default occurs when the contract payments are past due over 150 days. - iii.
+The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) Default or delinquency in interest or principal repayments; - (iii) Adverse changes in national or regional economic conditions that are expected to cause a default.

-- (iii) Adverse changes in national or regional economic conditions that are expected to cause a default. - (c) Liquidity risk - i.
-Cash flow forecasting is performed by Company treasury.
-Company treasury monitors rolling forecasts of the Company's liquidity requirements to ensure it always has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities, so that the Company does not breach borrowing limits or covenants. - ii.
-The Company's financing facilities are as follows:
+(c) Liquidity risk

+- i.
+Cash flow forecasting is performed by Group treasury.
+Group treasury monitors rolling forecasts of the Group's liquidity requirements to ensure it always has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities, so that the Group does not breach borrowing limits or covenants. - ii.
+The Group's financing facilities are as follows:

 December 31, 2023 December 31, 2022

 Credit facility for unsecured bank borrowings

-Drawn amount \$ 31,500 \$ 250,000
+Drawn amount \$ 48,808 \$ 250,000

 Undrawn amount 80,000 150,000

-\$ 111,500 \$ 400,000
+\$ 128,808 \$ 400,000

 Credit facility for secured bank borrowings

 Drawn amount 689,777 736,114

 Undrawn amount 719,973 673,637

 \$ 1,409,750 \$ 1,409,751

-- iii.
-Company treasury invests surplus cash held by the operating entities in interest bearing current accounts, time deposits, financial assets at amortised cost and other current financial assets based on the Company's capital requirements, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the abovementioned forecasts.
-As at December 31, 2023 and 2022, the Company held money market position of \$178,512 and \$268,924, respectively, that are expected to readily generate cash inflows for managing liquidity risk. - iv.
-Except for those listed in the table below, the Company's non-derivative financial liabilities will expire within 1 year.
-As of December 31, 2023 and 2022, the significant cash flows, including short-term borrowings, short-term notes, accounts payable and other payables, are the undiscounted and interest excluded amount and are in agreement with the balance of each account in the balance sheets.
+iii.
+Group treasury invests surplus cash held by the operating entities in interest bearing current accounts, time deposits, financial assets at amortised cost and other current financial assets based on the Group's capital requirements, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the abovementioned forecasts.
+As at December 31, 2023 and 2022, the Group held money market position of \$198,541 and \$399,951, respectively, that are expected to readily generate cash inflows for managing liquidity risk.